AI Agents Can Already Autonomously Perform Experimental High Energy Physics: Conclusion

 \section{Conclusion}

 AI agents based on large language models, combined with a relatively small set of structured prompts, can already autonomously execute substantial portions of a standard HEP analysis pipeline.
-We have demonstrated this concretely by reproducing published ALEPH and DELPHI measurements using archived LEP data and CMS measurements using CMS Open Data, with agents that plan their own analysis strategy, retrieve domain knowledge from the literature, execute the full analysis chain, undergo automated multi-agent review, and produce complete written reports.
+We have demonstrated this concretely by reproducing published ALEPH\dminus{ and DELPHI} measurements using archived LEP data and CMS measurements using CMS Open Data, with agents that plan their own analysis strategy, retrieve domain knowledge from the literature, execute the full analysis chain, undergo automated multi-agent review, and produce complete written reports.
+Beyond reproducing known results, one of these analyses --- the primary Lund jet plane density in hadronic $Z$ decays --- is to our knowledge both the first measurement of that observable in $e^+e^-$ collisions and the first new HEP measurement produced autonomously by an AI agent, indicating that such systems can already reach genuinely novel measurements and not only re-derive established ones (subject, as always, to independent verification).
 We stress that the toolkit for these analyses is largely composed of structured prompts and guidance for the LLM; it is by no means sophisticated, and we encourage the development of related approaches given the low barrier to entry.

 The technology to perform analysis at the graduate student level is here and warrants serious attention from the experimental HEP community.
 We are not suggesting that AI agents should replace physicists.
 We are suggesting that they can take over much of the technically demanding, often tedious, implementation work that currently consumes the majority of an analyst's time, freeing physicists to focus on what they do best: developing physical insight, asking creative questions, and exercising the expert judgment that no AI system can yet replicate.
 Moreover, we see this as a path towards more sophisticated physics analyses.
 Data can be more thoroughly combed, details and features within the data can be explored, and there is significant potential for new, comprehensive analyses to be built on these ideas.